-The Ice Evolution technical ice climbing course mirrors development for the average person in the sport of ice climbing over a period of five days.
+The Ice Evolution technical ice mountain climbing course in Canmore mirrors development for the average person in the sport of ice climbing over a period of five days.
 First we instruct and coach you on ice climbing movement skills.
 You will make full use of modern ice climbing equipment in this course and get instruction on current ice climbing standards.
 Quickly improving, you’ll find yourself climbing steeper and steeper ice as the course progresses.
 You will also experience the excitement of climbing a classic multi-pitch ice climbing route on the 3rd day.
 Ultimately you will finish the course where the sport is now – mixed climbing on rock and ice.
-From our office in Canmore, Alberta Canada we utilize waterfall ice pitches in Canmore, Banff and Kananaskis for our instruction and course curriculum.
+From our office in Canmore, Alberta Canada we utilize waterfall ice mountain climbing pitches in Canmore, Banff and Kananaskis for our instruction and course curriculum.
 Our instructors are top Canmore ice climbing guides certified by the Association of Canadian Mountain Guides.

 This innovative and modern ice climbing development course is taught in the Canadian Rockies by instructors who are on the cutting edge of modern climbing.
 It is suitable for physically fit beginner climbers and is also a great transition program for rock climbers.
 Five days of focused instruction is designed to accelerate your ice climbing experience and ability.

 Ice Evolution Course Agenda

 Note: There is considerable flexibility built into the delivery of this course, no course is exactly the same.
 Ice and weather conditions as well as participant ability will dictate the order of presentation to some degree.
 Key topics will be constantly revisited during the program.

 Day 1: 7:30 am At the Yamnuska Office in Canmore, Alberta Canada

 - Issue and check gear, adjust crampons.

 - Discussion of safety procedures, hazard awareness and basic rope techniques.